Secolo d'Italia: Transition to the Alleanza

 When Giorgio Almirante died in May 1988, Gianfranco Fini was elected MSI secretary, defeating Pino Rauti, who was then deputy-secretary.
 After Rauti's January 1990 election to the top position, Fini returned, in July 1991, as party secretary.
 Four years later, in January 1995, the party's congress in Fiuggi decided to merge the MSI with conservative elements of the disbanded Christian Democrats and form the National Alliance party (Alleanza Nazionale or AN), with Fini assuming its presidency.
-The new party distanced itself from fascism, with Fini stating that there would not and could not be "any return to fascism" and frequently disavowing AN supporters who used the fascist salute.
+The new party distanced itself from fascism, with Fini stating that there would not and could not be "any return to fascism" and disavowing AN supporters who used the fascist salute.
 In 1994, author Gennaro Malgieri was appointed Secolos chief editor, joined as co-chief editor, in 1998, by Marcello Staglieno, Lega Nord MP and former culture correspondent for Il Giornale.

 In 2000, Secolo appointed its first woman editor-in-chief, Flavia Perina.
 She introduced reporting and editorials on feminism and ecology, and reached to Islamic citizens of Italy.
 In 2009, the newspaper campaigned for the investigation into the homicide of a 31-year-old man who died while in police custody, in Rome, after being arrested for possession of drugs, a case that "gripped the country."
 On the controversial issue of immigration, Perina published editorials in support of granting Italian citizenship to non-European Community citizens who've been residing in the country for five years or more.

 In January 2011, Secolos editor-in-chief co-signed, along with women of all ideological persuasions, an open letter that denounced "the repeated, indecent, ostentatious representation of women as a naked object of sexual exchange offered by newspapers, televisions, and advertisements".
 The same year, she co-authored along with Partito Democratico MP Alessia Mosca the essay "A dialogue on power, rights, family, in the most male-dominated country in Europe" in response to the "Rubygate" scandal.

 In 2007, with Silvio Berlusconi having fallen from power, Alleanza Nazionale merged with Forza Italia to create a "centre-right" grouping, "the People of Freedom" (Popolo della Libertà or PdL), which went on to win the 2008 parliamentary election, returning Berlusconi to power.
 In 2010, disagreements on policy between Fini and Berlusconi caused Fini and most of his supporters to leave PdL.
 In March 2011, Perina was sacked from the position of Secolo d'Italia editor-in-chief by decision of its board of directors, chaired by Giuseppe Valentino and composed mostly of Alleanza members.
 She was asked to remain as political commentator but refused.
 Luciano Lanna and culture editor Filippo Rossi also left the newspaper with her.
 Former Secolo editor Enzo Raisi denounced Perina's sacking, stating that it's "a shame for the freedom of the press."
 She was replaced by Alleanza member and parliamentarian Marcello De Angelis.